Child welfare algorithm faces Justice Department scrutiny

 In a keynote about a year ago, Assistant Attorney General Kristen Clarke warned that AI technologies had “serious implications for the rights of people with disabilities,” and her division more recently issued guidance to employers saying using AI tools in hiring could violate the Americans with Disabilities Act.

-“They are doing their jobs as civil rights investigators to get to the bottom of what’s going on,” Lopez said of the Justice Department scrutiny of Allegheny's tool.
-“It appears to me that this is a priority for the division, investigating the extent to which algorithms are perpetuating discriminatory practices.”
+“It appears to me that this is a priority for the division, investigating the extent to which algorithms are perpetuating discriminatory practices,” Lopez said of the Justice Department scrutiny of Allegheny’s tool.

 “If it isn’t part of the behavior, then having it in the (algorithm) biases it,” LaLiberte said.